namanyayg/webstiles/README.md

 $ sudo gem install compass
 ```

-Now, while in this project's root directory, open a new onsole tab and watch for any changes (or use the free tool [Scout][scout] if you're more GUI inclined):
+Now, while in this project's root directory, open a new terminal tab and watch for any changes (or use the free tool [Scout][scout] if you're more GUI inclined) with:

 ```
 compass watch
 ```